Arbery killers get life in prison; no parole for father, son

 Associated Press

 BRUNSWICK, Ga.
-(AP) — Three white men who chased and killed Ahmaud Arbery were sentenced Friday to life in prison, with a judge denying any chance of parole for the father and son who armed themselves and initiated the deadly pursuit of the 25-year-old Black man.
+(AP) — Three white men convicted of murder for chasing and killing Ahmaud Arbery were sentenced to life in prison Friday, with a judge denying any chance of parole for the father and son who armed themselves and initiated the deadly pursuit of the 25-year-old Black man.

 “These are the qualities that made these men assume that Ahmaud was a dangerous criminal and chase them with guns drawn.
 To me, those qualities reflect a young man full of life and energy who looked like me and the people I loved,” Jasmine Arbery said.

-Arbery’s mother asked for the maximum sentence, saying she suffered a personal, intense loss made worse by a trial where the men’s defense was that Arbery made bad choices that led to his death.
+Arbery’s mother said she suffered a personal, intense loss made worse by a trial where the men’s defense was that Arbery made bad choices that led to his death.

 “This wasn’t a case of mistaken identity or mistaken fact.
 They chose to target my son because they didn’t want him in their community.
 They chose to treat him differently than other people who frequently visited their community,” Wanda Cooper-Jones said.
 “And when they couldn’t sufficiently scare or intimidate him, they killed him.”

-Prosecutor Linda Dunikoski asked the judge for life without parole for Travis and Greg McMichael and the possibility of parole for Bryan.
-But she said all deserved that mandatory life sentence for showing “no empathy for the trapped and terrified Ahmaud Arbery.”
+The judge’s sentences matched the recommendation of prosecutor Linda Dunikoski.
+She said all deserved that mandatory life sentence for showing “no empathy for the trapped and terrified Ahmaud Arbery.”

-Contending the McMichaels still believed they didn’t do anything wrong, Dunikoski disclosed Friday that Greg McMichael gave Bryan’s cellphone video of the shooting to an attorney, who leaked it.
+Contending the McMichaels still believed they didn’t do anything wrong, Dunikoski disclosed Friday that Greg McMichael gave cellphone video of the shooting recorded by Bryan to an attorney, who leaked it.

 “He believed it was going to exonerate him,” the prosecutor said.

-For Travis McMichael, who is 35, the possibility for parole could mean hope for release from prison in his 60s, said Robert Rubin, one of his defense attorneys.
-He argued that Travis McMichael opened fire only after “Mr. Arbery came at him and grabbed the gun.”
+Robert Rubin, one of Travis McMichael’s defense attorneys, argued that his 35-year-old client deserved the possibility of parole.
+He said Travis McMichael opened fire only after “Mr. Arbery came at him and grabbed the gun.”
 But Rubin also acknowledged his client’s decisions to arm himself and chase Arbery were ”reckless” and “thoughtless.”

 “They are not evidence of a soul so blackened as to deserve to spend the rest of his life in prison,” Rubin said.
 “This was not a planned murder.
 This was a fight over a gun that led to Mr. Arbery’s death.”

-Greg McMichael recently turned 66, and Bryan is 52, raising the chances that they would spend the remainder of their lives in prison even if granted a chance of parole.

-Greg McMichael’s lawyer, Laura Hogue, said her client has health problems and acknowledged he likely won’t ever get out of prison.
-But he said granting him a chance at parole would show he didn’t intend Arbery to die, never pulling his gun until his son fired his shotgun.
+Greg McMichael’s lawyer, Laura Hogue, said her client didn’t intend Arbery to die, never pulling his gun until his son fired his shotgun.

 “Greg McMichael did not leave his home that day hoping to kill,” Hogue told the judge.
 “He did not view his son firing that shotgun with anything other than fear and sadness.
 What this jury found was this was an unintentional act.”

-Bryan’s lawyer said he should get a chance at parole because he showed remorse and cooperated with police, turning over the cellphone video of the shooting to help them get to the truth.
+Bryan’s lawyer said he showed remorse and cooperated with police, turning over the cellphone video of the shooting to help them get to the truth.

 “Mr. Bryan isn’t the one who brought a gun,” Kevin Gough said.
 “He was unarmed.
 And I think that reflects his intentions.”